Skip to main content

 for energy-related measures

-All EU countries must dedicate at least 37% to measures supporting the green transition in their Recovery and Resilience Plans (RRPs), and all countries exceeded this target, reaching 42%, on average by May 2024.
+All EU countries must dedicate at least 37% of their Recovery and Resilience Plans (RRPs) to measures supporting the green transition, and by October 2025, they had exceeded this target, reaching an average of 42%.

-In total, climate expenditure amounts to around €275 billion, with more than €184 billion supporting energy-related measures.
+In total, climate expenditure amounts to around €275 billion, with more than €184 billion allocated to energy-related measures.

 Objective and result

-The Recovery and Resilience Fund (RRF) has the two-fold objective of helping EU countries recover from the COVID-19 pandemic, as well as bolstering their resilience and making our economies and societies greener, more digital and more competitive.
-It channels EU funding for the implementation of the REPowerEU plan to accelerate the clean energy transition and boost EU competitiveness.
+The Recovery and Resilience Facility (RRF) has the two-fold objective of helping EU countries recover from the COVID-19 pandemic, as well as bolstering their resilience and making our economies and societies greener, more digital and more competitive.
+It channels EU funding to implement the REPowerEU plan, accelerating the clean energy transition and boosting EU competitiveness.

 Through the RRF, the Commission raises funds by borrowing on the capital markets, issuing bonds on behalf of the EU, which are then available to EU countries for their implementation of ambitious reforms and investments that

-• make their economies and societies more sustainable, resilient and prepared for the green transition and digital transition
+• make their economies and societies more sustainable, resilient and prepared for the green and digital transitions

 • address the challenges identified in country-specific recommendations under the European Semester framework of economic and social policy coordination